Margaret Salmon: Biography

-Salmon was born in Suffern, New York on June 1, 1975 and now lives and works in Glasgow, Scotland.
-She graduated from School of Visual Arts (SVA) in New York with a B.A. in 1998 and received an M.A. from the Royal College of Art (RCA) in London in 2003.
+Salmon was born in Suffern, New York on June 1, 1975, and now lives and works in Glasgow, Scotland.
+She graduated from the School of Visual Arts (SVA) in New York with a B.A. in 1998 and received an M.A. from the Royal College of Art (RCA) in London in 2003.

 She won second prize at the Beck's futures student show at the ICA while at the Royal College of Art.
 She appeared in the New Contemporaries shows at the Liverpool Biennial and the Barbican Centre in London in 2004 and was the first recipient of the MaxMara Art Prize for Women in association with the Whitechapel Gallery in 2006, which included a six-month residency in Italy.
 In 2006 she won the Paris-based Art Prize 'Prix Gilles Dusein' in association with La Maison européenne de la photographie.
 Her solo show at the Whitechapel was in Time Out London's Top 5 Critics Pick.
 Salmon was a visiting artist/resident at The American Academy in Rome and Cittadellarte-Fondazione Pistoletto in Biella, in Italy during 2006 as part of winning the MaxMara Art Prize.
 She has received grants from the Arts Council of England and Elephant Trust among others.